 With the Dissolution of the Monasteries in 1536 the monks lands in Craven, including those around Kilnsey, were granted by Henry VIII to Sir Richard Gresham.
 It wasn’t long before the Kilnsey Estate had been divided and sold off in portions.
 The Tennant family purchased part of the land in 1572, and finally in the mid 1800s the Estate was reunited when George Tennant bought back surrounding lands.
-The pub in the village still carries the Tennant name.
+The Tennant Arms Hotel in the village still carries their name.

 The Kilnsey Estate today

 Four generations of the Roberts family have lived and worked on the Kilnsey Estate.
-Under the family’s stewardship a number of new attractions have been developed, including fishing lakes, a pony trekking centre and a shop/café.
-The village is also proud to have the second oldest angling club in the country, offering memorable fishing on the river Wharfe.
+Under the family’s stewardship a number of new attractions have been developed, including fishing lakes, a pony trekking centre and the Kilnsey Park visitor attraction with café and holiday cottages.
+The Estate also hosts events and outdoor weddings.

 There are a number of exciting initiatives to uncover the fascinating history of the local area.
-These include a documentary research project by the Upper Wharfedale Heritage Group and local interviews by the Community History Project.
+These include projects by the Upper Wharfedale Heritage Group and local interviews by the Community History Project.
 To find out more please visit the Parish website.

-Publications about the culture and heritage of the local area include Kilnsey Township by Sonia Wilkinson and the authorised history of Kilnsey Show by Victoria Benn and Jamie Roberts – to buy a copy click here.
+Studs & Crooks – the Hidden History of Kilnsey Show by Victoria Benn and Jamie Roberts – to buy a copy click here.